How to Paint Fiberglass Doors- easy tips to give your fiberglass doors a professional paint job!

 Use exterior paint- no exceptions!
-Exterior paints are made to resist weathering, so it's essential that you use one to keep your door looking great for years to come.
+Exterior paints are made to resist weathering, so it’s essential that you use one to keep your door looking great for years to come.
 I used an acrylic paint with a narrow paintbrush for the area around the windows and a mini roller on the rest of the door.
-I applied 2 thin coats, making sure that the original coat was thoroughly dry before brushing on another.
+I applied 2 thin coats to the entire surface, making sure that the original coat was thoroughly dry before brushing on another.

 Let the door dry overnight before removing the tape.
 It can be tempting to pull the tape off as soon as you’re finished painted to see the final results, but it’s best to wait to ensure the paint is completely dry.

 To complete the porch upgrade I also added molding around the front door, painted it charcoal grey to match the shutters, swapped out the door handle for a fancier version and added festive harvest decor…all purchased at Lowe’s!

 This weekend project totally transformed the front of my house!
 It looks so much more welcoming joyful now.
 Several of my neighbors stopped by to tell me that the porch looked great and they wanted new doors too!

 This is a sponsored post written by me on behalf of Therma-Tru Benchmark, available exclusively at Lowe’s.